-As a manufacturer of custom transformers, we have applied design considerations to cater for each of the issues faced by WTGSU application.
+As a manufacturer of custom transformers, we have applied design considerations to cater to each of the potential issues faced by WTGSU application.
 Among these are:

-- Core and coil designs have been modified in the following areas to mitigate the issues identified above:
+- Core and coil designs that have been modified in the following areas to mitigate the issues identified above.

-- Three-limbed stacked cores eliminates the issue of hydrogen gases that were an issue with the five-limb wound cores
+- Three-limbed stacked cores eliminate the issue of hydrogen gases that were an issue with the five-limb wound cores.